ISAC with Affine Frequency Division Multiplexing: An FMCW-Based Signal Processing Perspective: Preliminaries

 AFDM is a multicarrier modulation scheme based on the DAFT that can be viewed as a generalization of OFDM.
 The AFDM modulation process generates a time-domain signal $s[n]$ from information symbols $x[m]$ as follows:

-where $n = 0, \dots, N_c-1$ and $N_c$ is the number of subcarriers.
+where $n = 0, \dots, N_{\mathrm{c}}-1$ and $N_{\mathrm{c}}$ is the number of subcarriers.
 The primary distinction from OFDM is the inclusion of two additional chirp parameters, $c_1$ and $c_2$.
-These parameters define the chirp characteristics of the subcarriers.
-Specifically, the term $e^{j 2\pi c_1 n^2}$ functions as a time-domain chirp window, while $e^{j 2\pi c_2 m^2}$ acts as a chirp filter in the frequency domain.
+These parameters define the chirp characteristics of the subcarriers Specifically, the term $e^{j 2\pi c_1 n^2}$ functions as a time-domain multiplication (chirp window), while $e^{j 2\pi c_2 m^2}$ acts as a frequency-domain multiplication or time-domain convolution (chirp filter).
 When $c_1$ and $c_2$ are both zero, AFDM simplifies to OFDM.
 The basis function for the $m$-th subcarrier is given by:

 This function is a complex exponential signal containing an additional quadratic phase term $c_1 n^2$.
 This term creates an instantaneous frequency that varies linearly with time $n$.
-Consequently, each basis function is a discrete chirp signal overlaid on a fundamental frequency of $m/N_c$.
+Consequently, each basis function is a discrete chirp signal overlaid on a fundamental frequency of $m/N_{\mathrm{c}}$.
 A key property is that for any choice of $c_1$ and $c_2$, these subcarrier basis functions remain strictly orthogonal:

 As depicted in Fig. \ref{fig:AFDM_modulation_fig}, the IDAFT operation of AFDM modulation can be implemented in three steps.
 First, the input symbols $x[m]$ in the DAFT domain are pre-weighted, i.e, filtered, by a frequency domain chirp phase: $ \tilde{x}[m] = x[m] e^{j 2\pi c_2 m^2} $.
-Second, an $N_c$-point inverse discrete Fourier transform (IDFT), i.e., OFDM modulation, is performed on the weighted symbols: $ \tilde{s}[n] = \text{IDFT}\{\tilde{x}[m]\}_n $.
+Second, an $N_{\mathrm{c}}$-point inverse discrete Fourier transform (IDFT), i.e., OFDM modulation, is performed on the weighted symbols: $ \tilde{s}[n] = \text{IDFT}\{\tilde{x}[m]\}_n $.
 Finally, the resulting time-domain signal is post-weighted, i.e., windowed, by a time-domain chirp phase: $ s[n] = \tilde{s}[n] e^{j 2\pi c_1 n^2} $.